tylerjwoodfin/remindmail/README.md

   - If you want something to happen every 3 days starting tomorrow, use:
   - tasks offset day <tomorrow's date YYYY-MM-DD> 3

-  - If the answer is 2, then you can add this to TasksGenerate.txt:
+  - If the answer is 2, then you can add this to TasksGenerate.md:
   - [D%3+2] Task here

   - e.g. `tasks offset day 2022-12-31 12`